 Configuring SLAs

 SLAs are the primary way to set rules to ensure an initial response to a customer.
-There are multiple types of steps that you can configure, and we’ll walk through them below:
+These SLAs are set on a per-project basis and can be configured using the following steps:

 SLA Options